 PKK (РПК), another Artel, but possibly one that was hastily organised at the start of the Great Patriotic War rather than one in the accepted sense of the Artel movement.
 Type-1 watches were produced/finished-off/assembled in Pushkino a town located at the confluence of the Ucha and Serebryanka rivers, 30 kilometers northeast of Moscow.
 Surviving examples are uncommon.

 The eventual fate of the watchmaking Artels is elusive but as a child of Lenin's 'State Capitalism' policy they may have struggled to survive Stalin's 'Collectivization' period which extended up to the start of the Great Patriotic War.
-There is an interesting book available online which discusses this subject (Chapter V. 'Industrial and Artizan Co-operatives').

 The Type-17 'Brick'.